TotallyInformation/awesome-to-me/windows-apps.md

   More recently gaining popularity for creating web interfaces, bots and manipulating data.
 Donated to the [JavaScript Foundation](https://js.foundation/community/projects) but still gets developer time from IBM.

-  A truely awesome tool.
+  A truly awesome tool.
 Even if you have little programming experience, you will find you can do a lot with this.
   I've made some contributions to new nodes, the forums, documentation and I use this for my Home Automation setup.

 - [TiddlyWiki](http://tiddlywiki.com/) - A reusable non-linear personal web notebook.